-Further enhancing our recorder’s support for Shadow DOM and Web Components, our latest versions for both the player (v1.5.2) and the recorder (v1.8.2), include support for native shadow root nodes.
+Further enhancing our support for Shadow DOM and Web Components, our latest versions for both the player (v1.5.2) and the recorder (v1.8.2) include support for native shadow root nodes.

-Since our first release, these technologies have matured and been embraced by the majority of the browsers.
-Thus, it is safe enough to employ them, having the ultimate goal of offering more accurate recordings to our customers.
+Since our first release, these technologies have matured, and most browsers have embraced them.
+Thus, employing them is safe enough, with the ultimate goal of offering more accurate recordings to our customers.

 Previously, for the recordings to be viewable in any browser, the direction we had taken can be summarised in the following two key points: